Application Information for International Students

 Are international students considered for GSAS fellowships and assistantships?

 All applicants to the Graduate School are considered for GSAS fellowships and assistantships.
 There is no separate application form.
-Full details about our financial aid programs are provided in the financial aid section.

 Who can I turn to for other information about being an international student at NYU?